José Antonio de Lavalle: Biography

-In 1860, Lavalle was elected Deputy for Lima.
-In 1866, he and his family moved to Europe living in France, Spain, England, Belgium, The Netherlands, Switzerland and Germany.
+In 1866, after the proclamation of Mariano I. Prado as Dictator and the dissolution of the Congress, he and his family moved to Europe living in France, Spain, England, Belgium, The Netherlands, Switzerland and Germany.
 While he was settled in London, the Government appointed him Minister Plenipotentiary to Berlin and St Petersburg in 1873.

-In the Russian court, he also headed the delegation who represented the Peruvian claim against the Japanese Emperor for the María Luz impasse, which was finally decided by the Tsar in favor of the Japaneses.
+Upon his return to Lima, Lavalle was elected Senator for Loreto in 1874.
+By this time, he presumably headed a secret mission before the Chilean government when a controversy arose between this country and the United Kingdom for the imprisonment of a Chilean captain.
+In 1875, he was appointed once again Minister Plenipotentiary to St Petersburg.
+In the Russian court, he headed the delegation who represented the Peruvian claim against the Japanese Emperor for the María Luz impasse, which was finally decided by the Tsar in favor of the Japaneses.
+His experiences in the courts of Berlin and St Petersburg were published in La Opinión Nacional between 1876 and 1877 and recollected in Hojas de un diario and Páginas de un libro que no se publicará published in 1878.

-Upon his return to Lima in 1874, Lavalle was elected Senator for Loreto.
-In 1876, he was appointed Minister Plenipotentiary to Berlin, where he remained until 1878 when returned to Peru.
+In 1876, he was appointed Minister Plenipotentiary to Berlin, where he remained until 1878 when returned to Peru to resume his senatorial duties.
 He was Chairman of the Diplomatic Committee of the Congress when the Chilean-Bolivian conflict broke out in 1879.
 This year, the Government appointed him Special Envoy to Santiago to mediate in the controversy.
 During his mission he was informed of a secret treaty signed between his country and Bolivia in 1873 and despite his efforts the war broke out between the three countries.

 After finishing his mission in 1879, he was appointed Minister Plenipotentiary to Rio de Janeiro.
 Returned to Peru in 1881, Lavalle was first held prisoner during the Chilean occupation of Lima and then sent to Chile.
 He received the declaration of surrender signed by a part of the Peruvian staff and was required to negotiate the peace.
 Released in 1883, he returned to Peru and was appointed by an interim government Minister of Foreign Affairs, signing in this capacity the Treaty of Ancón.

 Retired from public life, Lavalle dedicated himself to academic matters.
 He participated in several literary circles and was one of the founders of the Peruvian Academy of Language and its first director in 1887.

 Family

 In 1854, he married his first cousin Mariana Pardo y Lavalle, daughter of the writer Felipe Pardo and sister of the politician Manuel Pardo, later President of Peru.
+His wife died in 1875 in St Petersburg.

 The couple had nine children including José Antonio de Lavalle y Pardo (1858–1918), later Minister of Justice and General Prosecutor of the Supreme Court, and Hernando de Lavalle y Pardo, killed in the Battle of San Juan in 1881.